 These are some of the questions that people often ask about hypnosis and talking therapy

 There are no specific feelings associated with being in hypnosis because everyone experiences it differently.
 It’s similar to drifting off to sleep at night where you are not quite awake and not quite asleep.
 Some people say that it feels very similar to a deeply relaxed day dream.
 You may experience a sense of weightlessness or you might experience a feeling of heaviness as your muscles begin to relax, or you may not feel very different at all, just very relaxed.
-However hypnosis feels for you, all you need to do is relax and see where the journey takes you.
+Everyone’s experience of hypnosis differs slightly and most people are pleasantly surprised at how calm and relaxed they feel afterwards.

 Most people can go into a light hypnotic trance, providing that they want to.
 Hypnosis is a natural state of awareness which we all experience several times a day.
 However, hypnosis is not usually suitable for people who are experiencing serious mental health issues, some people with epilepsy, the very young or those under the influence of alcohol or recreational drugs.